 Withdrawal Time

-The earliest withdrawal time can be calculated as the withdrawal start time, n-2 windows which is 30 L1 blocks (360 seconds) and oracle lag which is 20 L1 blocks (240 seconds) totalling 600 seconds, or 10 minutes.
-Therefore, the total time before funds can be withdrawn is approximately 50 blocks (10 minutes) from the initial deposit.
+The earliest withdrawal time can be calculated as follows: the withdrawal start time plus 20 L1 blocks (which is 240 seconds or 4 minutes) and the oracle lag of 10 L1 blocks (which is 120 seconds or 2 minutes), totaling 360 seconds or 6 minutes.
+Therefore, the total time before funds can be withdrawn is approximately 30 blocks (6 minutes) from the initial deposit.

 Deposit/Withdrawal Flow